SurveyMan/SurveyMan/README_artifact.md

 __Case Study 2: Psycholinguistics__

-`java -cp surveyman-x.y-standalone.jar Report --report=static data/samples/prototypicality.csv`
+`java -cp surveyman-1.5-standalone.jar Report --report=static data/samples/prototypicality.csv`

-`java -cp surveyman-x.y-standalone.jar Report --report=dynamic --results=data/results/prototypicality_results.csv data/samples/prototypicality.csv`
+`java -cp surveyman-1.5-standalone.jar Report --report=dynamic --results=data/results/prototypicality_results.csv data/samples/prototypicality.csv`

 This survey illustrated the effects of changing wording in a survey.
 Our collaborators provided us with a survey that gives variants on both question and option wording.
 If you run this survey with the `--classifier=all` flag, you can see problematic variants for 463 detected.
 At the default setting of `--alpha=0.05`, order biases typically appear.
 If you set `--alpha=0.01` and use `--classifier=entropy-norm`, both order biases and wording biases typically disappear.